Qaryut: History

 Qaryut is an ancient village.
 Shards from the Iron Age II, Persian, Persian/Hellenistic, Roman, Byzantine Crusader/Ayyubid and Mamluk era have been found here.

 Western travellers, like Edward Robinson, have suggested that Qaryut might be identical to ancient Coreae.

 Röhricht suggested that Qaryut is identical with Kariateri, a place mentioned in Crusader texts.

 It has been noted that: "This place, being at the head of Wady Fusail, seems to have given rise to the mediaeval identification of that valley as the Brook Cherith (mentioned by Marino Sanuto in 1321)."

 Ottoman period

 Potsherds from the early Ottoman era have been found here.

 In 1838, Kuriyet was noted as being located in El-Beitawy district, east of Nablus.

 In 1870, Victor Guérin noted: "This village is divided into two distinct districts, each under the jurisdiction of a particular Sheikh.
 Its population is seven hundred and fifty inhabitants.
 In the gardens around it grow fig trees, pomegranates and vines.
-Several old rock formations are currently dry, and women are forced to fetch water as far as Ain Siloun.
+Several old rock formations are currently dry, and women are forced to fetch water as far as Ain Siloun ['Seilun/Seiloun spring'].
 In two houses, I notice some blocks with boss cut."
 Guérin also identified Qaryut with ancient Coreae.

 In 1882, the PEF's Survey of Western Palestine noted that Kuriyut was: "a small village, on the top of a high chain, with a spring between it and the ruin of Seilun (Shiloh)."
+The Arabic for "ruin of Seilun" is Khirbet Seilun.